ivonunes/plumekit/docs/embedding/index.md

 Write `PlumeBrowserRuntime.javaScript` to a file, or inline it, on pages that require the runtime.
 Use `PlumeCSSScoper.scope` to apply a scoped style's scope attribute to its CSS before emitting it.

-When `@navigation` is enabled, the runtime intercepts same-origin links, fetches the next page, swaps the configured root element, updates the document title, loads missing Plume styles and module scripts, uses View Transitions where available, and falls back to a normal page load on errors.
+When `@navigation` is enabled, the runtime intercepts same-origin links, fetches the next page, swaps the configured root element, updates the document title, loads missing Plume styles and module scripts, uses View Transitions where available and falls back to a normal page load on errors.

 Navigation works best when the configured root exists on every participating page.
-Downloads, external sites, anchors, feeds, and custom protocols should keep their normal browser behaviour.
+Downloads, external sites, anchors, feeds and custom protocols should keep their normal browser behaviour.

-## Host Shape
+## Host shape

 A small host usually needs these pieces:

 - A loader for template source files.
 - A loader for component source files.
-- A context builder that turns application data into dictionaries, arrays, strings, numbers, booleans, and `PlumeSafeHTML`.
+- A context builder that turns application data into dictionaries, arrays, strings, numbers, booleans and `PlumeSafeHTML`.
 - Host functions such as `asset()`.
-- A resource emitter for collected styles, scripts, images, and runtime files.
+- A resource emitter for collected styles, scripts, images and runtime files.

 Start with `render()` while prototyping.
 Move to `renderResult()` when templates begin declaring resources or interactivity.